https://github.com/apitally/apitally-py

 Sentry issues automatically.

-### API monitoring & alerting
+### API monitoring & alerts

 Get notified immediately if something isn't right using custom alerts, synthetic

-email, Slack or Microsoft Teams.
+email, Slack and Microsoft Teams.

 ```bash

-pip install apitally[fastapi]
+pip install "apitally[fastapi]"

 ```